15+ Things to Do in Washington DC with Teens (That They’ll Actually Love)

 U.S. Capitol Tour in Washington, D.C.

-Tour the U.S. Capitol
+Tour The U.S. Capitol

 Want to learn how to get tickets to the Capital, White House, Pentagon and more?
 Check out our DC with Kids guide on Amazon.com.